-Complete Monster: Ulcis, the god of chains.
+- Complete Monster: Scar Night brings us Ulcis, the god of chains.
 After rebelling against his mother, Ayen, and being flung to earth, Ulcis takes up residence in a seemingly bottomless abyss.
 Using his Herald, Callis, as his representative, Ulcis gathers an army of followers and orders them to construct the city of Deepgate atop of his abyss, promising salvation and a chance at reclaiming Heaven from Ayen to all those who die in his service.
 This results in the creation of a culture of people who dedicate their lives to waiting to die, creating a high suicide rate, and a total lack of anything approaching an appreciation for life.
 This is not the bad part.
 The bad part is that Ulcis is lying.
-He has no interest in reclaiming Heaven (he'd much rather Take Over the World) and the souls that are sent to him are instead devoured by he and his undead horde of angels.
-And that's without getting into his treatment of his daughter.
+He has no interest in reclaiming Heaven (he'd much rather Take Over the World) and he and his undead horde of angels instead devour the souls that are sent to him.
+That's without getting into his treatment of his daughter.
 Having found an attractive corpse, Ulcis reanimated her, raped her, and then impregnated her, keeping her alive so that he might enjoy her suffering.
-When his daughter's birth resulting in the woman dying again and being released from her agony Ulcis tried to hang the child from one of the city's foundation chains.
+When his daughter's birth resulted in the woman dying again and being released from her agony Ulcis tried to hang the child from one of the city's foundation chains.
 When the girl chewed through the rope, Ulcis recaptured her, abused her, and had her gangraped by his undead, gloating that there was no point in taking her soul because by the end, there wasn't one left.
-When he encounters his daughter again (her having since become an amnesiac Serial Killer) he gloatingly informs her of what happened to her, forces her to recall it, than indicates that all of his soldiers remember her and would love to do it again.
+When he encounters his daughter again (her having since become an amnesiac Serial Killer), he gloatingly informs her of what happened to her, forces her to recall it, than indicates that all of his soldiers remember her and would love to do it again.
 "They remember you.
 My little Rebecca.
 My little carnival freak."